syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Footnotes-and-endnotes.md

 IWParagraph paragraph = section.AddParagraph();

-//Appends the text to pargraph
+//Appends the text to paragraph

 paragraph.AppendText("Working with footnotes");